Points on $\operatorname{SO}(3)$ with low logarithmic energy: Collections of points on and the associated energy on

-With Theorem \ref{th:logenergy} in hand, we can now choose collections of points in $\s$ and compute the logarithmic energy of the associated collections of special orthogonal matrices.
+With Theorem \ref{th:logenergy} in hand, we can now choose collections of points on $\s$ and compute the logarithmic energy of the associated collections of special orthogonal matrices.
 The expresion

-in Theorem \ref{th:logenergy} can also be seen as some kind of energy of points in $\s$, although it does not explode to $\infty$ in any case.
-Let us start by computing the continuous energy (i.e. the value of the energy for random, uniformly chosen $p,p'\in\s$). \begin{proposition} Let $p,p'\in\s$ be chosen uniformly and independently.
-Then, we have
+in Theorem \ref{th:logenergy} can also be seen as some kind of discrete pairwise interaction energy on $\s$.
+Unlike other classical potentials, however, this energy remains finite for all configurations and does not diverge as points approach each other.
+Let us start by computing the continuous energy, that is, the expected value of this energy for random, uniformly chosen $p,p'\in\s$.